 Upon first sight of a crack on a leather item, it can be very easy to jump to conclusions and immediately assume that the leather is cracking.
 In these instances - and especially if the leather is of considerable quality - then the leather peeling might not be the leather itself, but rather the sealant on the leather surface.

 It is very likely that the solvents being used to clean the leather are the cause.
 Perhaps they contain alcohol and other chemicals are activating one of the chemicals in the leather's sealant.

 A common mistake with leather is to use rubbing alcohol to clean and sanitize it.
 While this might be a perfectly acceptable solution with human skin, there is something about this that does not compute with leather, despite how similar it is to skin in other ways.

 Of course, the leather in question could just as easily be bonded leather.
-To all intents and purposes, your leather item might otherwise appear to be genuine leather.
+To all intents and purposes, your leather item (whether it's a journal, a leather portfolio, or a messanger bag) might otherwise appear to be genuine leather.
 Beneath the surface, though, it could be bonded leather of lesser quality.

 Bonded leather is especially prone to peeling, made up of a mixture of real and fake leather, so as to cut costs during the manufacturing process.
 Leftover scraps from real leather products are taken, then ground into a pulp before being stuck together, after which they are attached to a polyurethane coating.

 For all its benefits, bonded leather does not share the elasticity of real leather.
 Real leather can be a lot like skin in the way it behaves, the way it reacts to outside stimuli, and the way it ages.
 Bonded leather does not share as many of these characteristics, hence why it is so often used as a cheaper alternative for upholstery and furniture.